aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

-## Custom integration for Falco security findings from Amazon Elastic Kubernetes Service (Amazon EKS) and Amazon Elastic Container Service (Amazon ECS), into AWS Security Hub
+## Custom integration for Falco security findings from Amazon Elastic Kubernetes Service (Amazon EKS)  into AWS Security Hub

 The project deploys a Lambda function, that enables receiving Falco security findings from AWS CloudWatch logs, formatting them in ASFF JSON format and integrating into Security Hub